CvmuloSky/CvmuloSky/README.md

 # Currently...

 - Learning Data Structures and Algorithms
-- Analyzing patterns in visual eye disease using Pytorch
+- Analyzing patterns in voice
-- Analyzing Biomarkers to diagnose Parkinsons using Pytorch
-- Congressional App Challange